nehastummala/BridgeCheck/README.md

 BridgeCheck does not diagnose mental health conditions or provide medical advice.

-If you or someone you know is experiencing a mental health emergency, contact your local emergency services or an appropriate crisis resource immediately.
+If you are experiencing a mental health emergency, contact your local emergency services or call/text **988** immediately.

 ---